-- (a) Cost of construction, reconstruction, repair, conversion, or rehabilitation. - (b) Cost of structural modifications to the existing home necessary to accommodate an ADU or a JADU. - (c) Cost of building permits and other related government fees, including all fees necessary to build and occupy an ADU or a JADU. - (d) Cost of an appraisal, and of architectural, engineering, and other consultant services that are directly related to the construction. - (e) Non-recurring Loan closing costs. - (f) Administrative costs for the ADU/JADU program funded by the Department including, but not limited to, wages, salaries and fringe benefits of program, clerical, and management personnel, and payment for rent, utilities, communications, printing, and travel expenses.
-Administrative costs for any given year shall not exceed 20 percent of the total of CalHome ADU/JADU disbursements (advances or reimbursements) received that year plus any CalHome program income from a CalHome-funded ADU/JADU program deposited in the Reuse Account that year.
+- (a) Cost of construction, reconstruction, repair, conversion, or rehabilitation. - (b) Cost of structural modifications to the existing home necessary to accommodate an ADU or a JADU. - (c) Cost of building permits and other related government fees, including all fees necessary to build and occupy an ADU or a JADU. - (d) Cost of an appraisal, and of architectural, engineering, and other consultant services that are directly related to the construction. - (e) Non-recurring Loan closing costs. - (f) Administrative costs for the ADU/JADU program funded by the Department including, but not limited to, loan closing costs, wages, salaries and fringe benefits of program, clerical, and management personnel, and payment for rent, utilities, communications, printing, and travel expenses.
+Administrative costs shall not exceed 20 percent of the total of CalHome ADU/JADU disbursements (advances or reimbursements).
 Administrative costs must be justified for the type and complexity of the Activity, in the sole and exclusive discretion of the Department, and the Recipient must maintain records which satisfactorily document these charges.
+This requirement may be satisfied through documents such as invoices, receipts, time tracking, or other documentation of valid program expenses.